-A master to do list is simply a list where you keep track of everything you need to do.
+A master to-do list is simply a list where you keep track of everything you need to do.
 You can make this as simple or as complex as you like and as your needs require.
-I prefer to keep a few different master lists for the different areas of my life, but I know many people who use a single notebook and just add to the list as things pop in their head.
+I prefer to keep a few different master lists for the different areas of my life, but I know many people who use a single notebook and just add to the list as things pop in their heads.

 There are two ways that I use a master to do list.